agustinparrotta/design-patterns/README.md

 - Highly recommended to use it when the object creation is an expensive task in terms of time and usage of resources and already there exists a similar object.
 - Provides a way to copy the original object and then modify it according to our needs.

+Notes:

+- Basically is the implementation of `copy.copy` and `copy.deepcopy` for custom objects

+Importance: 3

 ### 1.5.
 Singleton

 It is a way to provide one and only one object of a particular type.
 It involves only one class to create methods and specify the objects.